pbadler/forecasting-dynamics-course/syllabus.md

 1)  The free online text book [Forecasting: Principles and Practice](https://www.otexts.org/fpp) will be used for some class activities, but is not required

-2)  All reading materials will be made available through the [course website](https://weecology.github.io/forecasting-dynamics-course/).
+2)  Almost all reading materials will be made available through the [course website](https://pbadler.github.io/forecasting-dynamics-course/).
+I will occassionally post a less public document (e.g. draft manuscripts) on the course [Canvas page](https://usu.instructure.com/).

 3)  Laptops: On class activity days, laptops will be required for class.